Verneda (Barcelona Metro)

-Verneda is a Barcelona Metro station in the Verneda neighbourhood of Sant Adrià de Besòs, a suburb of Barcelona.
+Verneda (/ca/) is a Barcelona Metro station in the Verneda neighbourhood of Sant Adrià de Besòs, a suburb of Barcelona.
 It's served by L2.
 It was opened in 1985 and was part of L4 back then, until a major change in both lines took place in 2002 to ease transportation from Badalona to Barcelona.
 The platforms are 93 m. long.